lendale/Ohana-Laravel-5.5/nami_others/ReadMe.txt

     Register Member w/ email
     Register Member w/o email

+PROBLEMS
+    Address not saved
+    Loading after parent adding should be longer

 BIRTHDAY
     Jan 31, 2019, Feb 1, 2019
     Jan 30, 2019, Jan 31, 2019
     Dec 31, 2019, Jan 1, 2020

-TO DO LIST
+TO DO
-    User's spouse becomes user1
-    Retrieve ms from parents only on retrieving tree When deleting parent and adding another, add siblings to parent as children if parent2 is the same
+    / If siblings exist, instead of deleting parents, user can only update data Retrieve ms from parents only on retrieving tree (for user's child w/o parent2) User must be able to add an existing member as one parent User's spouse becomes user1
+    Email verification
+    Keyboard	Add enter, tab events
+    Add Existing	If user adds user2, send notification to user2 before adding Add Existing	Add member with confirmation

+ERROR
+    add new member but exists, no name displayed

 console.log("key", key)
 console.log("key")